rage/programming-23/data/part-4/6-strings-and-lists.md

 ## Strings are immutable

 Strings and lists have a lot in common, especially in the way they behave with different operators.
-The main difference is that strings are _immutable_, that is, they cannot be changed.
+The main difference is that strings are _immutable_.
+That means they cannot be changed.

 ```python
 my_string = "exemplary"